SkylerMime/NinetyNine/project_documents/problem_statement.md

 and test it for one specific hand distribution, and one chosen trump suit (Clubs), and each player's bid value will be "3", meaning they are trying to capture exactly three tricks.
-If the AI can achieve this goal on average more often than players making purely random choices, I will consider this a success.
+If the AI can achieve this goal on average more often than players making purely random choices, it will be a vast improvement.

 ### Detailed turn order

 - The AI will start by playing any card to the first trick.
 This is called the "led card," and its suit is the "led suit."
 - In clockwise order each other player will play a card to the table where: